renaissance-publishing/renaissance/content/chapters/03-the-commonwealth-today.md

 ## Commonwealth Life, Society and Economy

+The Commonwealth includes myriad different cultures, so lifestyles and societies can vary widely.

-The vast majority of the population — more than 90% — are farmers, fishers and shephards, living in small communities throughout the countryside.
+Throughout the Commonwealth (and in the rest of the known world), the vast majority of the population — more than 90% — labor to produce food.
+They are farmers, fishers and shepherds, living in small communities throughout the countryside or sitting on the shores of rivers and lakes.
-The Commonwealth includes a wide variety of cultures, so the appearance of these farmers, fishers and shephards can vary widely.
 Though these people are often poor, it should be noted that they are not serfs or slaves — unlike in some of the Kingdoms of Men, for example, or in the Goblin Empire.
-They often own the fields they work; when they don't, they are at least not the posession of a lord, and are free to depart.
+They often own the fields they work; when they don't, they are at least not the possession of a lord, and are free to depart.

-Many of these people know little of the outside world, and may never venture more than half a day’s walk from the place they were born — although, since the signing of the Compact, the Commonwealth has increasingly funded various forms of public education, including traveling teachers and medics meant to provide at least some access to learning to the residents of these small communities.
+Many of these people know little of the outside world, and may never venture more than a day’s walk from the place they were born.
+This situation is helped somewhat, though, because, since the signing of the Compact, the Commonwealth has increasingly funded a modest form of public education; teachers, medics, and mages travel a circuit through the scattered villages and hamlets.
 This means that most residents of the Commonwealth are at least literate and numerate.

-Many of these small hamlets of freeholds will be dependant on a nearby manor.
+Many of the small hamlets and freeholds are often dependent on nearby manors and towns, which will hosts necessary markets and artisans.
-Manors are, classically, overseen by a lord or central organization; though the Commonwealth has abolished formal serfdom, the organizations and lordly manors that founded manors often remain powerful and influential within their sphere.

-      - Manors will be surrounded by fields, which are divided into plots; though each plot will usually be “owned” by a specific family, entire manors frequently cooperate to farm all of the plots, and the yield of all of the fields is often shared.
-      - Manors often host local administrators and priests.
+Heartland Province, the oldest province, may represent the Commonwealth's "archetypical" culture.
+Heartland is a decentralized web of manors, of hamlets and freeholds, and of city-states.
+Manors are, very roughly, small towns, surrounded by fields and forests; they are typically established by a *charter*, which is often held by a Lord, or by some organization (like a temple, guild, or university).
-      - Manors also often host populations of artisans, often small.
+Manors are often self-sufficient in terms of food, and often host a few artisans as well.
-      - Manors often host traders.
-      - Manors can specialize in what they produce; while almost all manors are self-sufficient in terms of food production, some produce food for trade, while others have larger populations of artisans and produce goods for trade instead.
-Manors owned by Colleges might produce education as a type of good, while manors owned by monasteries or temples might prosper by trading with spirits or training priests.
-      - Each manor is often associated with several surrounding villages; those villages supplement the Manor’s food production.
-      - Typically have a population of two thousand or so, although this can vary widely.
-Humans and Gnolls are common in manors; drakes are also common in the Dragonshire.

-  - Cities as such are rare, but they are more common (and stable) in the Commonwealth than elsewhere.

-      - Though many cities may be surrounded by associated fields, they will not be (even almost) self-sufficient in terms of food production.
-      - Cities are major trade-hubs, and are often founded on major trade routes—rivers or major overland routes.
-      - Cities are peopled by traders, nobles, bureaucrats, priests and scholars—and the lower-class helpers they employ.
-      - Cities will be supported by nearby manors; trade goods and food will flow from manors into cities, whose merchants will pass them on.
-      - Common cities will have populations around fifteen thousand, though this number also varies quite widely; cities at the headlands of major rivers, surrounded by prosperous farm-land, can be significantly larger.
-      - Though humans predominate in Commonwealth cities, they are highly diverse, and populations of many other races are common.
-        Notably, Kobolds take well to urban living, and their numbers have been soaring over the last 200 years.

-  - Major Cities

-      - Province capitols, city-states and major port cities are *major cities*.
-      - Major cities have populations over fifity-thousand—sometimes, albeit rarely, over one hundred thousand.
-      - Major Cities have populations like those of cities, but are even larger and more prosperous; they are often the seat of province governments, and house the thrones of monarchs.

-  - The Commonwealth includes a number of tribal societies.

-      - Though many of them have built settlements, these tribes and peoples do not usually practice settled agriculture on a scale sufficient to support their societies.
-      - Frequently, their able-bodied adult population ranges through nearby lands, hunting and foraging.
-      - Some will practice shepherding; those wandering will herd flocks.
-      - The very old, the very young, priests and artisans will live in their settlements, supported by smaller-scale agriculture.
-      - Unlike cities, manors and villages, the borders of tribal territories will frequently be poorly-defined; they will be surrounded by great tracts of wilderness, left unspoiled by the other Commonwealth societies.
-      - Though many tribal societies have signed the Commonwealth charter, and thus their members are properly Commonwealth citizens, they are frequently fairly isolated; they usually do not produce excesses of food or goods for trade, and therefore do not attract traders or travelers.
-Most simply continue to live as they have always lived.
-      - Notably, not all tribal societies within the Commonwealth’s borders are members of the Commonwealth; Orks, in particular, have never been peacefully incorporated.
-These societies are often isolated; Commonwealth forts will ring their territory, Commonwealth soldiers will patrol their borders, and though they are left free, they will be trapped within their territories.

-  - Trading Caravans

-      - A way of life common to Halflings, Trade Caravans were vital to tying the early Commonwealth together; as conduits of trade, they were major vehicles of its prosperity.
-      - Somewhat similar to tribal communities, halfling commuities are *dimorphic*: the able-bodied journey with the caravans, while the young, old and infirm live in settlements similar to small manors.
-      - Halfling communities typically rely on villages and manors of other races to provide them with food; they are more likely to profit from trade or artisanry.

-  - Underground Societies

-      - Several commonwealth races—notably Kobolds and Ash Elves—prefer
-        to live underground.
-      - Subterranean cultures typically live in larger cities: tunneling through rock is more labor-intensive than clearing open land, and farming underground is impractical, so there is little incentive to scatter into countless villages.
-      - Unsurprisingly, mining is often a primary economic activity for subterranean cultures.
-      - They also often support large populations of artisans.
-      - They support themselves by trading ore and finished goods with surface-dwelling peoples.

-  - I was fairly drunk towards the end of this, so I need to go back and look this over.
+Nestled between manors are any number of small hamlets and freeholds, which are often interdependent with nearby manors, producing additional food but require the craft of their artisans.
+Manors, in turn, may have obligations to nearby city-states: city-states host large markets, where their food can be sold, and goods can be purchased; they are the homes of universities, guilds, and governments; and they are often walled, and strongholds of local defense.

+The cultures and traditions of these manors can vary incredibly widely — the flexibility of the system is one of its benefits.
+Heartland has also come to include pockets of many other races and cultures.

+Other provinces can vary widely.
+Westward, for example, is similar, since it was founded by settlers travelling from Heartland; however, it is significantly more militarized.
+Large fortifications have taken over some of the roles of city-states; in fact, the three largest population centers in Westward are giant, modern star-forts, established to resist the constant, ferocious raids coming out of the Shaded Sea.
+Dragonshire Province, having a centralized monarchy and sophisticated bureaucracy, is more vertically organized; Nobles, with their seats in cities, claimed the rule of the territories around them — often in turn headed by other, lesser nobles, and subject to the whims of the various guilds and councils.
+Northland, in turn, is more sparsely populated; it is a land of Orcish and Dwarven holds, clan politics, Gnollish herders, and snow.
+Herd-and-Pack, the domain of the Herders and their allies, is a land of herders and hunters, with few permanent settlements and even fewer large cities.
+Islandhome is perhaps the most modern province, and sports a sophisticated, tiered civil government.

 ## Commonwealth Governance

-  - Move/expand above information here.

-  - One feature of New Charter is that the Commonwealth can collect taxes from its provinces, which the Commonwealth Council can use to fund whatever operations they elect to (as opposed to specifically funding the patrols and roads under the Compact).

-      - This has lead to several new Commonwealth Council organizations.

-  - One major such organization is the military.
+830 years ago, the New Charter formally create the Commonwealth Council, and established the Commonwealth Council to administer it.
+The Commonwealth Council was not granted the rule and command of the Commonwealth, like the Three Cities of the Empire of Man had hand; instead, the Commonwealth was something of a loose alliance.
+The Commonwealth Council had the right to collect certain taxes and levies, and the ability to spend those monies to maintain the army, construct roads, and mediate disputes between signatories — and little else; it also had the right to settle disputes between signatories, and to conduct external diplomacy.

+The Commonwealth Compact, signed in CY 744, was designed to govern a large and prosperous people, and reserved significantly more power to the Council; also, respecting the discrete regions that had sprung up, it broke the Commonwealth up into Provinces — this also allowed it to incorporate several long-time allies as proper members, since it allowed them to preserve a large measure of their autonomy.

-      - The Commonwealth has the known world’s preeminent military.
+### The Commonwealth Council
-      - Their prosperity allows them to fund a permanent, professional military.
-      - This military actively patrols their interior and guards their frontiers.
-      - The security provided by their armed forces allows trade to flourish, and the might of their military substantially prevents attack by competing societies.
-      - Gnolls are a major race in the Commonwealth military, where their physical strength and endurance provide a formidable advantage over primarily Human, Shade Elf or Goblinoid armies.
-      - Kobolds have also found a place within the Commonwealth’s armies, where their speed, tough hides and small size can make them useful infiltrators, raiders, scouts and spies.

-  - Hmm.
-This section might be redundant to information in the Commonwealth Today and Organizations sections; I might also not want to go on at length about this.
-Possibly rework.
+The Commonwealth Council still does not *rule* the provinces, as such; it does not make or enforce law — except for the operation of the garrisons; rather, the Council collects taxes and levies, and spends them to provide serves and secure the common welfare.
+The Compact specifically grants the Council the right to establish taxes, specifically including taxes on land, trade, and import; it also allows it to levy the people, drafting them for combat, or even potentially for civil service — although in the modern era, such service is compelled exclusively in times of war or crisis.
+The Council also has the right to manage the Commonwealth's external affairs — to conduct foreign diplomacy, and to declare war and peace.

+The Compact also details procedures for resolving conflicts between the provinces; for establishing how one province must treat another's citizens; and for listing certain freedoms each citizen must have.

+Other than this, each province is free to govern itself — to make and enforce their own laws, by whatever method their residents see fit.

+#### The Council

+The Council consists of 50 seats, allocated to each Province by population, to a minimum of 2.
+(Seats are allocated by population, then any below 2 are "rounded up."
+Although it's never happened, it is possible for this "rounding up" to add seats, so the Council might not have exactly 50 seats.)

+The council operates by simple majority votes for most things — although certain major actions, such as amending the Compact or declaring War outside a state of invasion, require a two-thirds vote.

+Provinces can elect their representatives however they see fit — although the use of the word "elect" in the Compact has largely been taken to require some kind of democratic process.
+In CY 819, this was slightly amended, so that, however a province selects its representatives, each citizen therein must be given an equal vote.

+The Commonwealth Council can make its own schedule, although it is required to convene for at least three months of every year, with at least one continuous one-month period; in practice, the Commonwealth Council typically meets for four months during the summer of every year.
+The Commonwealth doesn't have a capitol as such; instead, the meeting-place rotates between the prominent cities of the Commonwealth, with a new city being chosen every three years.
+The Council has been meeting in Southarbor since CY 829.

+While the Commonwealth does not have a capital as such, it does have several Council Campuses.
+These campuses include administrative offices, libraries, and archives.

+#### Council Agencies

+Almost certainly the greatest impact that the Commonwealth Council has on the day-to-day lives of its citizens is through the agencies that it funds.
+These include:

+- The **Council Architects**, who are responsible for maintaining roads, bridges, dams, and other large public works;
+- the **Council Colleges**, who directly run several large civil and military colleges, and who fund the Circuit Tutors;
+- the **Council Mediators**, who mediate disputes between the provinces — and who perform the functions of a high court in some of the provinces;
+- the **Council Guard**, who patrol and secure the vast territory — and, somewhat like the Mediators, serve the function of a security force in some of the provinces; and
+- the **Council Military**, the Commonwealth's formidable army and navy — the preeminent military in the world.

+All of these agencies are ultimately responsible to the Commonwealth Council.

+Notably, the Commonwealth *doesn't* include a single executive, like an Emperor or King; each Council Agency is responsible directly to the Commonwealth Council.
+In the drafting of the Compact, there was some concern about the ability of the Council to keep control of the agencies; in order to ensure that the Council could quickly deploy an agency — or bring it to heal — each Agency is especially responsible to a Committee in the Council.
+Each committee can, with a two-thirds vote, command a given agency.

 ## Commonwealth Magic